 - Prescription and over-the-counter medicines.

 - Lipstick, lip gloss, and lip balms.

-- If you have celiac disease, wash your hands after touching playdough.
+- Play-Doh (if you have Celiac disease, be sure to wash your hands after handling it)

 Eating gluten-free doesn’t mean you can’t enjoy a healthy, balanced diet.
 A wide variety of foods naturally are gluten free.
 These include: